Matching Learned Causal Effects of Neural Networks with Domain Priors: Conclusion

 \section{Conclusion}

-In this work, we propose a new causal regularization method, CREDO, that can learn neural network models whose learned causal effects match prior domain knowledge as provided by a user.
+In this work, we propose a new causal regularization method, CREDO, that can learn neural network models whose learned causal effects match prior domain knowledge as provided by an expert user.
 We show that the method can work with any differentiable prior representing complete or partial understanding of the domain.
-Importantly, we make the distinction between direct and total causal effects, and show how both can be considered in CREDO.
-We theoretically analyze our method and show why the regularizer helps align the learned causal effect with the prior.
-We perform extensive experiments on various datasets, with known and unknown causal graphs, to show the effectiveness of our method under different kinds of priors.
-CREDO shows promising performance in matching causal domain priors with no significant impact on model accuracy/training time.
+Importantly, we distinguish between direct and total causal effects, and show how both can be considered in CREDO.
+We performed extensive experiments on various datasets, with known and unknown causal graphs, and with different kinds of priors.
+CREDO shows promising performance in matching causal domain priors while maintaining test accuracy.